 Every holiday season, I determine that I’ll come up with really great, unique, but simple gifts for my kids.
 And every year, I feel like I failed.
 Two weeks after Christmas, we always end up with piles of un-played-with and broken toys.

-I bought them Kindles last year thinking they’d be great to help with schoolwork, but none of them are still operating at this point.
-I’ve bought them craft kits and art supplies.
+I bought them Kindles last year thinking they’d be great to help with schoolwork, but none of them are still operating at this point, because I read the guides in this site about how to take good care of them; I’ve bought them craft kits and art supplies.
 Do you know what happens to those?
 The two-year-old paints masterpieces on the walls and so the supplies get chucked.
 In all my effort to choose the perfect gifts for my kids, my home just gets more and more crowded with stuff!